 - Most children are able to dress themselves around this age

-- Avoid conflict by allowing your child at this age limited choices e.g. do you want a drink of water or juice?
+- Avoid conflict by allowing your child at this age limited choices e.g. do you want a drink of water or milk?